Selirong Island: Tourism

 It is home to the Selirong Island Mangrove Park and Selirong Forest Reserve.
 The island consisted of the largest mangrove swamps and wildlife reserve with an area of 2,566 ha.
 Selirong is one of the ten islands used for ecotourism, research and educational purposes.
 In order to monitor and investigate the wildlife on the island, notably a 2 km walkway and an observation tower were built.

-Flora

 Animals such as the proboscis monkeys, macaques, kingfishers and eagles made up the fauna.

-Fauna

-Plants such as the nipah palms, stilt roots, bakau trees can be found in the Pulau Selirong Forest Recreation Park.
+Meanwhile, plants such as the nipah palms, stilt roots, bakau trees can be found in the Pulau Selirong Forest Recreation Park.

 Transportation

 The island can only be accessed by speedboats from Bandar Seri Begawan.
 The estimated time to reach the island from Muara is 45 minutes as it is required to pass through the Brunei River and across the Brunei Bay.